adamharrison/lite-xl/README.md

 A lightweight text editor written in Lua, adapted from [lite-xl].

-Intended to be nearly-fully compatible with Lite XL, from the perspective of Lua, while massively slimming down the Lite XL core, rendering and build systems, without sacrificing quality or performance.
+Intended to be nearly-fully compatible with Lite XL, from the perspective of Lua, while massively simplifying the build system.

 I've also used standard git submodules to pull in the only 4 supporting libraries, should they be necessary, freetype2, lua5.2, SDL2, and pcre2.
 These can be pulled in with